-Vietnam citizens need visa for travelling to Monaco as tourist.
+Monaco schengen visa is required for Burkinabe citizens.
 The stay is usually short with a period of 90 days and visa expires in 90 days.
-Applicant is required to be present when applying for visa and a total of 10 documents are required.
+Applicant is required to be present when applying for Monaco schengen visa.
+A total of 10 documents are required for applying Monaco schengen visa.
 You can also find useful tips from fellow travellers.

 Max Stay: 90 days

 Monaco schengen visa requirements for Burkinabe citizens

 10 documents required for Monaco schengen visa